-Then you may walk to the Lao Ciqikou Douzhi Shop that is located at the South end of Qinian Street.
+Then you may walk to the Lao Ciqikou Douzhi Shop which is located at the South end of Qinian Street.
 Douzhi (mung-bean milk), similar to soy milk, is made from mung beans and goes through several days of fermenting before it is served.
 Probably, because of its good taste and health benefits, douzhi is regarded as one of the most famous and typical snacks in Beijing.
 When served, it must go with a few Chinese-styled pickles, which makes it taste better, especially for those who try it for the first time.

 A regular part of the city's typical morning routine is to get up early, to eat hulatang (spicy meatball soup) preparing for the long day ahead.
-This is a kind of delicious breakfast cooked by skillful Muslims, and its taste will give you a comforting glow through the body.
-Hulatang's main ingredients are beef meatballs, capsicum peppers, and vegetables (including potato, Chinese cabbage, carrot, cauliflower and celery).
+This is a kind of delicious breakfast cooked by skillful Muslims, and its taste will give you a comforting glow throughout the body.
+Hulatang's main ingredients are beef meatballs, capsicum peppers, and vegetables (including potato, Chinese cabbage, carrot, cauliflower, and celery).
 Some herbs and flavorings can be added to improve the flavor.

-When you come to Xi'an, you'll see that roujiamo (Xi'an meat burger) is on almost every corner of the city.
+When you come to Xi'an, you'll see that Roujiamo (Xi'an meat burger) is on almost every corner of the city.
 Everyone here is crazy about this.
-Roujiamo is like a hamburger, but with a much long history – about 2,400 years.
-The buns outside consist of a simple mixture of wheat flour and water; while the meat inside is various, ranging from pork, chicken, beef to lamb, and being stewed for hours in a soup with over 20 kinds of spices, like ginger, cloves and star anise.
+Roujiamo is like a hamburger, but with a much longer history – about 2,400 years.
+The buns outside consist of a simple mixture of wheat flour and water; while the meat inside is various, ranging from pork, chicken, and beef to lamb, and being stewed for hours in a soup with over 20 kinds of spices, like ginger, cloves and star anise.
 Once you travel to Xi'an, please make sure to try a historic burger!

-Of course, this tour will also lead you to taste other snacks, such as yangrouchuan (grilled lamb skewer), shouganmian(handmade noodle), liangmian(cold noodle), yangrou paomo(stewed mutton), liangpi(noodles mixed withspices), bocaimian(spinach noodle), etc.
+Of course, this tour will also lead you to taste other snacks, such as yangrouchuan (grilled lamb skewer), shouganmian(handmade noodle), liangmian(cold noodle), yangrou paomo(stewed mutton), liangpi(noodles mixed with spices), bocaimian(spinach noodle), etc.

-Yangrouchuan, a popular snack in Xi'an, is often accompanied with beer in summer.
+Yangrouchuan, a popular snack in Xi'an

 As the biggest and most incredible city in mainland China, Shanghai has a good variety of delicious food.
 Although Shanghai's surgery cuisine is not so crowd-pleasing, many people still speak highly of its snacks.
 Here, you can grab a bite to eat at any time!

-During the tour, we also bring you to discover around Yu Garden for Shanghai's specialties: traditional fried noodles in Chunfeng Songyue Lou, shenjianbao (pan-fried bun), tangchao lizi (roasted chestnut with sugar), and guihua lagao (osmanthus jelly) in the restaurant of Lubolang or Bifengtang.
+During the tour, we also bring you to discover Yu Garden for Shanghai's specialties: traditionally fried noodles in Chunfeng Songyue Lou, shenjianbao (pan-fried bun), tangchao lizi (roasted chestnut with sugar), and guihua lagao (osmanthus jelly) in the restaurant of Lubolang or Bifengtang.
 What's more, you could go to the local market for a visit if you like.

 If you claim yourself as a fan of spicy food, chaoshou (Sichuan-style wonton) will be a regular part of your daily life after you taste it.
-Chaoshou means "folded arms" in local dialect, referring to the wrapper folded into 2 points, one crossed over the other.
+Chaoshou means "folded arms" in the local dialect, referring to the wrapper folded into 2 points, one crossed over the other.
 This is a typical savory snack with thin skin and stuffed with minced pork and vegetables.
-Although similar to Cantonese Wonton, chaoshou's dough is thinner and it is served in the chili oil.
+Although similar to Cantonese Wonton, chaoshou's dough is thinner and is served in chili oil.

 "You can walk into a restaurant and order Chaoshou without making a sound.
 Cross your arms and they will understand exactly what you want." - Peter Hessler (correspondent for The New Yorker)

 However, Chengdu snack is not all about the famous "hot and numbing" flavor.
-It is easy for you to find a walking vendor selling tangyou guozi (sweet fried balls), which tastes sweet, on the streets.
+It is easy for you to find a walking vendor selling tangyou guozi (sweet fried balls), which taste sweet, on the streets.
 Served four or five on a bamboo skewer, tangyou guozi is made from glutinous rice, coated with sesame seeds and brown sugar glaze.
 Evenly heated, it is scorched outside but soft inside.

 Eating is the heart of life in Chengdu.
-Led by a dedicated foodie, you'll explore the city's highlights with tasting danhonggao (mini pancake), langya tudou (fried potato), dandanmian (Sichuan spicy noodle), tiebanshao (Chengdu-style stir-fry)… Countless snacks are waiting for you in this city.
+Led by a dedicated foodie, you'll explore the city's highlights by tasting danhonggao (mini pancake), langya tudou (fried potato), dandanmian (Sichuan spicy noodle), tiebanshao (Chengdu-style stir-fry)… Countless snacks are waiting for you in this city.

 With the meaning of "touching your heart"- dianxin (Dim Sum) becomes the reason for many foodies to come to this city.
 Our walking food adventure in Hong Kong will allow you to have a glorious meal at Tim Ho Wan Restaurant - the cheapest Michelin Star Restaurant in the world.
 Shaomai (siu mai) is one of the most popular items on the menu in this restaurant.
 It is often filled with chopped pork, though sometimes the shrimps are included in the filling.
-Chefs wrap the fillings in a fresh pasta skin that is left open, so that the peek is out of the top of it when served at the table.
+Chefs wrap the fillings in a fresh pasta skin that is left open so that the peek is out of the top of it when served at the table.

-Tim Ho Wan is declared as a must-visit restaurant in Hong Kong.
+Tim Ho Wan Restaurant in Hong Kong

 If you really want to immerse yourself in China, there is no better way than a food tour.
 Let's explore the amazing food tours together!
-Please contact us at firstname.lastname@example.org, and we'll lead you to taste the authentic China based on your interests.
+Please contact us at , and we'll lead you to taste authentic China based on your interests.
 Or, if you have tried any of these snacks, share this article with your friends and tell them how amazing they are!